postgrespro/pg_probackup/README.md

 * Taking backups from a standby server to avoid extra load on the master server
 * Extended logging settings
 * Custom commands to simplify WAL log archiving
+* External to PGDATA directories, such as directories with config files and scripts, can be included in backup

 To manage backup data, `pg_probackup` creates a backup catalog.
 This directory stores all backup files with additional meta information, as well as WAL archives required for [point-in-time recovery](https://postgrespro.com/docs/postgresql/current/continuous-archiving.html).
 You can store backups for different instances in separate subdirectories of a single backup catalog.